Electrolytes for Horses: What You Need to Know

 Your horse needs essential nutrients from the diet to stay healthy.
 An equine nutritionist explains how to meet those needs through proper feeding.

-Listen to this Ask TheHorse Live podcast to hear an equine surgeon answer questions about young horse joint care.
+In this Ask TheHorse Live podcast episode an equine surgeon answers listener questions about joint care in young horses.
 Sponsored by Dechra.

 Do you have a horse with flaky skin and a dry mane and tail?
 The right feed might help.